 “The Investigator.”
 Type Fives are known for being intense, cerebral, perceptive, and often isolated individuals; it’s no surprise if your mind immediately conjured an image of Sherlock Holmes!
 Type Fives strive to acquire as much knowledge as they can, making them life-long learners.
 Their worst fear is being viewed as useless or incompetent, especially in a professional setting.

-I’m a Content Specialist working as a member of the Green Apple Orchard, and I, myself, am a Type Five!
-What does this mean in regard to my work approach?
-If I encounter a subject I am not entirely comfortable with, I go into a deep dive of research to learn all I can about the topic before I begin writing.
-This is obviously a great approach to have as a writer, but this approach also serves as a pacifier to any anxiety I have about feeling inadequate in my professional role.
+One of our own Content Specialists working as a member of the Green Apple Orchard, Saxon McCullough, is a Type Five!
+What does this mean in regard to her work approach?
+If she encounters a subject she’s not entirely comfortable with, she goes into a deep dive of research to learn all she can about the topic before she begins writing.
+This is obviously a great approach to have as a writer, but this approach also serves as a pacifier to any anxiety she has about feeling inadequate in her professional role.

 Aside from being a devout researcher and life-long learner, here are a few more traits of a Type Five that make these individuals an asset to your marketing team.